-If money does not motivate an attorney, they will often be happier teaching law, working for the government, or in-house and in an environment that is less taxing for them.
+If money does not motivate an attorney, they will often be happier teaching law, working for the government, or going in-house and in an environment that is less taxing for them.
 Law firms often can keep attorneys working and enthusiastic about their firms with the prospect of more and more money.
-If the attorney is not interested in this, then they often will not be good fits for law firms.
+If the attorney is not interested in this, then they often will not be a good fit for a law firm.

 Attorneys not motivated by prestige and what others think of them

 Most law firm attorneys—or at least the ones that last--are also motivated by prestige.
 Their prestige level motivates them, the prestige level of their current law firm, the prestige level of their clients, the prestige level of their peers and even the prestige level of the city they are living in.
 Either an attorney buys into this prestige business, or they do not.
 Prestige most often motivates the “lifers” and the ones who end up in large, prestigious firms and spend their careers there.